gauravv-sardanaa/Healthcare_Data_Analysis_Dashboard-Power_BI/README.md

 **Visual Engagement:** Engaging visuals and informative charts make data interpretation effortless.

+# How to Use:
+Clone or download the repository to your local machine.

+Open the Power BI file using Power BI Desktop.

+Explore the dashboard using various filters and interactive elements to gain valuable insights into healthcare data.

 # Time-Based Analysis:
 **Trend Analysis:** Explore trends in patient admissions and length of stay over time, enabling predictive analysis and resource planning.